Lough Allen Day Cruisers

 “Offering you a world of boating experience”

-Trip from Drumshanbo to Spencer Harbour return via west side subject to weather condtions.
+Trip from Drumshanbo to O Connors Island return via west side subject to weather condtions.

 General Conditions.
 All bookings made with the Allen Centre are made subject to the following Conditions of Hirer.
 For the purpose of these Conditions of Hire and any contract or agreement the term “The Hirer” shall be taken to mean all those persons collectively making-up the hire party and authorized by the centre to be on the cruiser whether specifically named on the hire agreement or not.